Club Committees

 Our goal is to provide educational and financial opportunities to better the lives of women and youth in our community.
 View our Education & Economic Development Video here!

-Financial and material support is donated to the Lake Tahoe Education Foundation, Tahoe Arts Project, Coats for Kids (a Kiwanis Club of Lake Tahoe project), So.
-Lake Tahoe Family Resource Center, Catalyst Community, Literacy Council (Barton Baby Book Bags), Senior Projects at STHS, Tahoe Magic, Encompass Youth, Sober Grad Nights (STHS & GWHS) TASK: Tahoe Alliance for Safe Kids, Girls Scouts of Tahoe Shores, Boys & Girls Club and Club Literario.
+Financial and material support is donated to the Lake Tahoe Education Foundation, Tahoe Arts Project, Coats for Kids (a Kiwanis Club of Lake Tahoe project), South Lake Tahoe Family Resource Center, Catalyst Community, Senior Projects at STHS, Tahoe Magic, Tahoe Learning Haven, Encompass Youth, Sober Grad Nights (South Tahoe High School & George Whittell High School) TASK: Tahoe Alliance for Safe Kids, Girl Scouts of the Tahoe Shores, Boys & Girls Club, Lake Tahoe Ccommunity College SITs and Club Literario.

 We provide volunteer hours towards several projects:

-- School Backpack Attack : Backpacks filled with school supplies are given to local children in need and distributed through: South Lake Tahoe Family Resource Center, Live Violence Free, Catalyst Community, Mt Tallac HS and CASA
+- School Backpack Attack : Backpacks filled with school supplies are given to local children in need and distributed through: South Lake Tahoe Family Resource Center, Mount Tallac High School, South Tahoe High School, Homeless Youth Outreach, Catalyst Community, and CASA.

 - The Summer Reading Program: Every student enrolled in the Lake Tahoe Unified School District’s elementary schools, Zephyr Cove Elementary, and George Whittell High School, grades pre-K through eighth, receives a book to read over the summer vacation and to add to their home library